Lameness control strategies

 One question you might ask is: “Why the bother to spray during milking and what are the real benefits?”

-- A clean and consistent solution for all hooves in contrast with the footbath method, where the last cow gets the dirtiest solution (she is usually your lame cow).
+- Cleaning all hooves is so beneficial in contrast with the footbath method, where the last cow gets the dirtiest solution (she is usually your lame cow).

 - A weekly focus allows finding and detecting new lameness cases promptly; a footbath protocol often lacks this focused approach.

 Some herds use a 5-liter Matabi applicator or utilize the teat-dip system for hoof care spraying.
-We recently met producers who are testing a new Do-It-Yourself tool to bridge the gap between preventative and curative care.
-They put the tool together by using a regular diaphragm pump and air compressor.
+We recently met producers who purchased the Intra Spray-fit pump to bridge the gap between preventative and curative care.
 During the spraying sessions, they compile a list of animals to work on in the hoof trimming chute.

 Why should we spray only the rear hooves?
 Concentrating on them will often suffice because hoof problems are more common in the hind legs.

 So, what does a protocol look like?
 Here’s one example:

-- Wednesday: spraying session with Hoof-Sol LIQUID or Hoof-Sol SPRAY; make a list of cows to work on.
+- Wednesday: spraying session and make a list of cows to work on.

 - Thursday and Friday: treatment and trimming days (trimming, blocking, gel wrapping, rechecks, etc.) using Hoof-fit Gel.